Categories

 6. Tasmanian Tiger

 A carnivorous marsupial, the Thylacine or the Tasmanian tiger was a native of Australia, Tasmania, and New Guinea.
-The Thylacines had an appearance of a hound dog or a wolf, the reason why it was also known as the Tasmanian wolf.
+The Thylacines had the appearance of a hound dog or a wolf, the reason why it was also known as the Tasmanian wolf.
 Due to the dark stripes that went from the top of its back towards its underbelly, it received the attribute of a tiger in its name.

 Along with overhunting by bounty hunters and farmers, contributing factors like the human encroachment of their habitat and the introduction of dogs can be blamed for the extinction of the species.
 Another reason that zoologists and environmentalists think caused the decline in the number is the decrease in the prey species that the Tasmanian tiger fed on.
 The last Thylacine (in the wild) was shot in 1930 by a farmer from Mawbanna, in the northwest of the state while the last known specimen (held in captivity) died in the Hobart Zoo in the year 1936.